alexhsamuel/blog/_posts/2020-02-09-How to build a dict.markdown

 # Building a dict from scratch

-Let's start with the fully imperative way, which we all figure out pretty early.
+Let's start with the fully imperative way.
+This is usually the first pattern that people learn.
 ```py
 STOP_WORDS = {"I", "you", "he", "and", "to", "not"}